kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 ### The ResourceVersion Parameter

-The get, list and watch operations support the `resourceVersion` parameter.
+The get, list, and watch operations support the `resourceVersion` parameter.

 The exact meaning of this parameter differs depending on the operation and the value of `resourceVersion`.